wavemaker/docs/learn/on-premise/aws/install/setup-using-cw.md

     [![domain-setup](/learn/assets/wme-setup/wme-portal-setup/domain-setup.png)](/learn/assets/wme-setup/wme-portal-setup/domain-setup.png)

-- To access the Platform with the secure connection via https, it is required to upload the ssl certificates by uploading teh bundle certificate and pemfile.
+- To access the Platform with the secure connection via https, it is required to upload the ssl certificates by uploading the bundle certificate and pemfile.

     [![ssl for platform](/learn/assets/wme-setup/wme-portal-setup/ssl-for-platform.png)](/learn/assets/wme-setup/wme-portal-setup/ssl-for-platform.png)